EashanKaushik/car-damage-detecting-MaskRCNN/README.md

 # Stages

-1) Stage 1- In stage 1 I trainined the model on 'Damage' class and, used images annotated with bounding boxes.
+1) Stage 1- In stage 1, I trained the model on 'Damage' class and, used images annotated with bounding boxes.
 2) Stage 2- In this stage training was done using four classes: damage-1 (scratch), damage-2 (dent), damage-3 (shatter) and damage-4(dislocation), in this stage I used images annotated with bounding boxes as well.
 3) Stage 3- Stage 3 used images annotated with polygons, and four classes namely Scratch, Dent, Shatter and Dislocation.